Svirful/Img2Four/README.md

 # Img2Four
-Pyton script to change image dimensions to be the power of 4
+Python script to change image dimensions to be the power of 4

 USAGE: